We take a look at Africa through the year; the best countries to visit, our favorite lodges, and the unforgettable wildlife encounters you will have

 The Great Migration

-If you asked anyone in our Tanzania team where they’d choose to go on their own safari, nine times out of ten they would say “The Selous”.
-While less well known than the Serengeti and Ngorongoro, the Selous holds a magic of its own.
-This enormous game reserve boasts some of the largest elephant populations in Africa (below), as well as wild dog, lion, leopard and more.
+If you asked anyone in our Tanzania team where they’d choose to go on their own safari, nine times out of ten they would say Nyerere National Park.
+While less well known than the Serengeti and Ngorongoro, Nyerere National Park holds a magic of its own.
+This enormous national park boasts some of the largest elephant populations in Africa (below), as well as wild dog, lion, leopard and more.
 Your safari takes the form of game drives, guided walking safaris, and boat safaris on which you can get surprisingly close to hippos.
 With only a handful of small camps here, the experience is authentic and far removed from the crowds of minibuses that most safari-goers hope to avoid.

 Autumn safari inspiration